Toggle menu

 Ensure the structure is safe and fit for purpose

-inspections completed on time
+Percentage of highway safety inspections completed on time

-Ensure structure is available for normal daily use by providing adequate load carrying capacity, width and
+Ensure structure is available for normal daily use by providing adequate load carrying capacity, width and headroom

-Customer satisfaction measured biennially through the National Highways and Transportation Survey.
+Customer satisfaction measured biennially through the National Highways and Transportation Survey

 Serviceability

-Maintain appropriate appearance through routine and preventative maintenance regimes
+Maintain appropriate appearance through routine and preventative maintenance regimes (including removal of offensive graffiti)

 None